TrevorCD/FreeRTOS-STM32F446RE-GCC/README.md

 ```
 ### Config

-If you use a different STM32F4xx board with this port, you need to change the
+To use a different STM32F4xx board with this port, change the following:
-following:

-* ./Makefile
+* Makefile
   * In Build Config, change `-DSTM32F446xx` to the appropriate definition for your board.
 This sets the appropriate board specific includes in stm32f4xx.h.
-To check which definition matches your board, find this file in `./STM32CubeF4/Drivers/CMSIS/Device/ST/STM32F4xx/Include`.
+To check which definition matches your board, find this file in `STM32CubeF4/Drivers/CMSIS/Device/ST/STM32F4xx/Include`.
   * In Build Config, change `LDSCRIPT` to match your board.
 Also, move the appropriate script to `./`.
-The flash script can be found in `./STM32CubeF4/Projects/[BOARD NAME]/Templates/STM32CubeIDE/`.
+The flash script can be found in `STM32CubeF4/Projects/[BOARD NAME]/Templates/STM32CubeIDE/`.

+* src/startup_stm32f446xx.s
+  * Replace this file with the appropriate startup file in `STM32CubeF4/Drivers/CMSIS/Device/ST/STM32F4xx/Source/Templates/gcc/`.

 You may need to change the FREERTOS_ROOT and STM_DRIVERS macros in the Makefile
 if the paths do not match the [directory structure](#directory-structure).